Johnny Manziel Has Changed His Name To ‘John’

 — Daryl Ruiter (@RuiterWrongFAN) April 8, 2019

-However, Manziel’s tenure in the NFL was ill-fated, as he struggled on the field and was said to battle substance abuse issues; the Browns at one point benched him after he was spotted partying in Texas during a bye week.
+However, Manziel’s tenure in the NFL was ill-fated, as he struggled on the field and was said to battle substance abuse issues.
+The Browns benched him at one point, after he was spotted partying in Texas during a bye week.
 Manziel was released by the team in March of 2016, after just two years, and he never signed with another NFL team.
-After that, Manziel was both cut by his CFL team and banned from the league altogether.
+After that, Manziel was both cut by his CFL team and was banned from the league altogether.

 Manziel played in two games this year for the Memphis Express, completing five passes in eight attempts, while throwing no touchdowns and one interception.